hormalno/WorldHappinessApp/README.md

 This interactive Streamlit application visualizes and explores data from the **World Happiness Report**.
 It enables users to explore happiness metrics from 2015 to 2019 by country and region, as well as view rankings of the happiest and least happy countries.

+The app is hosted on Azure Cloud with CI/CD integration.
+Link: https://worldhappinessapp-e3ecbwb4dkf9ggdg.eastasia-01.azurewebsites.net/

 ## 📦 Built With

 - **Python**